Homemade Italian Spaghetti Sauce Recipe

 - Heat the olive oil in a 5+ qt. pot over medium heat, and add the chopped or pressed garlic.

-- Heat for one to two minutes, making sure not to burn the garlic, then add all the crushed tomatoes, black pepper, basil and sugar.
+- Heat for one to two minutes, making sure not to burn the garlic, then add all the tomatoes, black pepper, basil and sugar.
 Stirring often, bring to a low boil.

 - Reduce heat to low and simmer for 2-3 hours stirring often.